Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Choose two responsibilities of a self-organizing Development Team. (choose the best two answers)
+### Choose two responsibilities of a self-managing Scrum Team. (choose the best two answers)

 - [ ] Reorder the Product Backlog.
 - [x] Pull Product Backlog items for the Sprint.